King of the Ring tournament: Early tournaments

-The first King of the Ring tournament was held by the World Wrestling Federation (WWF) on July 8, 1985 at the Sullivan Stadium in Foxborough, Massachusetts.
+The first King of the Ring tournament was held by the World Wrestling Federation (WWF) on July 8, 1985, at the Sullivan Stadium in Foxborough, Massachusetts.
 The inaugural tournament was won by Don Muraco, who defeated The Iron Sheik in the final.
 In addition to the tournament, there was only one other match during the night, in which Hulk Hogan defeated Nikolai Volkoff to retain the WWF World Heavyweight Championship.
 Further King of the Ring tournaments were held from 1986 to 1989 and in 1991.
 These early tournaments were held as special non-televised house shows in an effort to boost attendance at these events.
-The reward for winning the tournament was the title "King of the Ring," although 1986 winner Harley Race was the only one to carry this gimmick onto television during these early years of the tournament.
+The reward for winning the tournament was the title "King of the Ring", although 1986 winner Harley Race was the only one to carry this gimmick onto television during these early years of the tournament.

-Pay-per-view
+Pay-per-view and livestreaming (1993–2002, 2024)

 In 1993, the WWF began to produce an annual June pay-per-view (PPV) titled King of the Ring.
 The inaugural King of the Ring PPV took place on June 13, 1993, at the Nutter Center in Dayton, Ohio.
 Unlike the previous non-televised events, the PPV did not feature all of the tournament's matches.
 Instead, several of the qualifying matches preceded the event with the final few matches then taking place at the pay-per-view.
 There were also other matches that took place at the event as it was a traditional three-hour pay-per-view.
-The King of the Ring pay-per-view was considered one of the promotion's "Big Five" PPVs of the year, along with the Royal Rumble, WrestleMania, SummerSlam, and Survivor Series, up until its disestablishment after the 2002 event—the 2002 tournament was also the only tournament to award the winner a reward other than the title of "King of the Ring;" winner Brock Lesnar received a match for the WWE Undisputed Championship at that year's SummerSlam.
-Also in early 2002, the WWF was renamed to World Wrestling Entertainment (WWE) following a lawsuit from the World Wildlife Fund over the "WWF" initialism, and the promotion introduced the brand extension, in which the roster was divided between the Raw and SmackDown! brands where wrestlers were exclusively assigned to perform.
+The King of the Ring pay-per-view was considered one of the promotion's "Big Five" PPVs of the year, along with the Royal Rumble, WrestleMania, SummerSlam, and Survivor Series, up until its disestablishment as a PPV event after the 2002 event—the 2002 tournament was the first tournament (and the only until 2024) to award the winner a reward other than the title of "King of the Ring"; winner Brock Lesnar received a match for the WWE Undisputed Championship at that year's SummerSlam.
+Also in early 2002, the WWF was renamed to World Wrestling Entertainment (WWE), and the promotion introduced the brand extension, in which the roster was divided between brands where wrestlers were exclusively assigned to perform.
 The 2002 tournament was in turn held for wrestlers from both brands.